ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Transport Properties each have a type, which can be:

 - One of the basic types described in {{notation}}; or
-- Preference, which on Preconnection is an Enumeration with six possible
+- Preference, which is an Enumeration with five possible
-  values: Prohibit, Avoid, Ignore, Prefer, Require, or Default.
-Each of the first five denotes a level of preference of a given property during protocol selection, while Default indicates deference to an implementation's preference.
+  values: Prohibit, Avoid, Ignore, Prefer, or Require.
+Each of these denotes a level of preference of a given property during protocol selection.
   (See {{selection-props}}.)
-When querying the properties of a Connection following protocol selection, a Preference is of type Boolean, with `true` indicating that the Selection Property applies to the chosen transport.
+The Preference type is used only on Preconnections, and only for Selection Properties.

 ## Scope of the Interface Definition